seanchoe/blog/about/index.md

 If you want to email me send it to: sean (at) seanchoe.com

-Thank you and hope you enjoy my website!
+Thank you and hope you enjoy my blog!

 Other Websites
 --------------